buraltintas/kredi-hesaplama/README.md

 # kredi-hesaplama

-This app calculates total payback and monthly installments of given informations about a credit.
+This app calculates total payback and monthly installments with given informations about a credit.
 This app is in Turkish language.
 Built with React.

 https://kredi-hesaplama.netlify.app/